Understanding Our Development Application: A Community FAQ

 1. What is the development proposal?

 We have lodged a development application for 83 residential lots, bringing the total number of lots on the overall parcel to 100.
-17 residential lots are already approved under an existing development approval (Council reference: MIN/2024/594).
+Seventeen residential lots are already approved under an existing development approval (Council reference: MIN/2024/594).

-The proposal seeks to establish a contemporary suburban neighbourhood intended to be delivered in a series of stages.
+The proposal seeks to establish a contemporary suburban neighbourhood, intended to be delivered in a series of stages.

 2. What are the lot sizes?